 Participant background: previous ethics training and experience

+Participants included seven GPs, three nurses, two public health physicians, one pharmacist, four lay members and one secondary care physician.
+Seven participants were male and 11 were female.
+The amount of time spent on the CCG ranged from one to five years, although some participants had prior similar experience on a Primary Care Trusts.
 The majority of participants stated they had not received any training in ethics for their CCG role.
 Some identified aspects of training received for other non-commissioning or clinical roles which had some relevance to CCG work, however the perceived usefulness varied considerably, and many described it as having limited applicability.
 Participants’ background experience and training is summarised in Table 2.

+What training relevant to ethics we came across in the data was either partial (e.g. diversity training) or led by a local enthusiast.
+Whilst there is recognition of ethics in national commissioning guidelines, there is no mandatory or recognised training recommended.

 INSERT TABLE 2 HERE